LieberInstitute/brain-epigenomics/README.md

 }
 ```

+The raw data is publicly available through the PsychENCODE Consortium Knowledge Portal at [DOI: 10.7303/syn5842535](https://doi.org/10.7303/syn5842535).

 License Attribution-NonCommercial: CC BY-NC
 This license lets others remix, tweak, and build upon our work non-commercially as long as they acknowledge our work.